carinacalixto/PythonWEBandJS/README.txt

-Curso de Python básico do CodeCademy
+Web Programming with Python and JavaScript